1k2s3v/1k2s3v/README.md

 use their geolocation to find the nearest object, get a post of another member by city, category, and other filters.

 Interested in:
-🟩Python,
+Python,
-🟩AWS,
+AWS,
-🟩Flask,
+Flask,
-🟩Django,
+Django,
-🟩Telegram bot developing,
+Telegram bot developing,
-🟩Machine Learning,
+Machine Learning,

 For more information about current skills you could find me here https://www.linkedin.com/in/sviatoslavkalina/